 The goals of couples therapy:

-- Enable each person to better understand the disease of addiction
+- Help each person to better understand the disease of addiction;

-Family therapy for addiction includes educating family members about addiction, and sessions include discussions about family roles, ways to communicate better, how to rebuild trust and respect and learning what helps and what hurts.
+Family therapy for addiction includes educating family members about addiction, and sessions include discussions about family roles, ways to communicate better, how to rebuild healthy relationships, as well as learning what helps and what harms the individual combatting addiction.

 The benefits of family therapy include:

 - Helping everyone in the family understand addiction and how it relates to behavior;